Living with a chronic condition like asthma means you may experience flare-ups from time to time.

-While this doesn’t mean the symptoms are rare, having unusual asthma symptoms could mean your treatment is managing your condition well, or an asthma attack is imminent.
+While this doesn’t mean the symptoms are rare, having unusual asthma symptoms could mean your treatment is not managing your condition well, or an asthma attack is about to happen.

-Learn more about some unusual asthma symptoms and when to talk to your doctor about how you can manage them.
+Learn more about some unusual asthma symptoms and when to talk with your doctor about how you can manage them.